 Samuel Beckett Bridge in Dublin looks like a huge harp

 - Trinity College: Ireland's oldest university near Dublin was founded by Queen Elizabeth I and established in 1528.
 Trinity College is one of the most prestigious university colleges in Europe.
 The Campanile (or clocktower) in Parliament Square is one of the landmarks of Ireland.

 Campanile of Trinity College Dublin

-- Limerick: This is old medieval city is located at the Shannon River, Ireland's longest river.
+- Limerick: This is an old medieval city at the Shannon River, Ireland's longest river.
 The city is known for its Georgian architecture.
 St Mary's Cathedral founded in 1138 is the oldest building of the city.
 The 800-year-old St John's Castle and the buzzing market life at the Milk Market are among other popular attractions of this city.

 Limerick and St Mary's Cathedral

 - Cliffs of Moher: The Cliffs of Moher in the west of the country are among the most visited sites in Ireland.
 The cliffs are about 14 km/ 9miles long.
 More than 1.5 million people visit this famous landmark of Ireland every year!